Global migration of life-size elephant sculptures begins at Sudeley Castle & Gardens

-To mark our eagerly anticipated re-opening, Sudeley Castle & Gardens, will set the scene for a mighty migration of elephants grazing the grounds from 12 April to 31 May.
+Sudeley Castle & Gardens, is setting the scene for a mighty migration of elephants grazing the grounds from 12 April to 6 June.
 Elephant Family at Sudeley will see over 30 enormous, life-sized elephant sculptures form a trail through the gardens this spring promising a poignant and fresh air-filled day out for families and conservationists alike.

 Sudeley visitors and members will be among the first in the UK to see the awe-inspiring sculptures before they mobilise to form a 100-strong herd in London’s royal parks this summer and then migrating further to the USA and beyond on their global mission.

-From 12 April children can once again enjoy the thrilling adventure playground, and the Castle Pantry will serve up a range of delicious, locally-sourced lunch options.
+Children can once again enjoy the thrilling adventure playground, and the Castle Pantry and Terrace Café will serve up a range of delicious, locally-sourced lunch options.

-Please note, in line with government guidelines to ensure visitor safety, only outdoor spaces will be open and the castle itself will remain closed until 17 May at the earliest.
+Please note, to ensure visitor safety, only outdoor spaces will be open and the castle itself will remain closed until 7 June at the earliest.
 For those hoping to enjoy the majestic elephant trail in a more tranquil environment, visiting earlier in the week is recommended.

-All tickets for the Elephant Family must be pre-booked online and tickets for April are currently available.
+All tickets for the Elephant Family must be pre-booked online.
 Elephant Family included with admission.

 We regret that dogs are not allowed in the castle grounds or gardens - including the children’s play area - apart from registered assistance dogs.